typescript-cheatsheets/react/docs/basic/getting-started/context.md

   // set the type of state you want to handle with context e.g.
   name: string | null;
 }
-//set an empty object as default state const Context = createContext({} as ContextState);
+// set an empty object as default state const Context = createContext({} as ContextState);
 // set up context provider as you normally would in JavaScript [React Context API](https://reactjs.org/docs/context.html#api)
 ```